pyblosxom/pyblosxom/docs/source/flavours_and_templates.rst

 Flavours can be stored in directories in the directory specified by your datadir.
-This works exactly the same as having a separate flavourdir except that the flavourdir is not a separate directory tree--it's the same tree as your datadir.
+This works exactly the same as having a separate flavourdir except that the flavourdir is not a separate directory tree---it's the same tree as your datadir.

 For example, Joe stores his flavours alongside his entries and his blog directory tree looks like this::